-Atrioventricular canal defect allows extra blood to circulate to the lungs.
-Ensuing problems overwork the heart and cause it to enlarge.
+Atrioventricular canal defect allows extra blood to flow to the lungs.
+The extra blood forces the heart to overwork, causing the heart muscle to enlarge.

-There are two common types of atrioventricular canal defect — partial and complete.
-The partial form involves only the two upper chambers of the heart.
-The complete form allows blood to travel freely among all four chambers of the heart.
+Atrioventricular canal defect can involve only the two upper chambers of the heart (partial) or all four chambers (complete).
 In either type, extra blood circulates in the lungs.

 Complete atrioventricular canal defect

-Signs and symptoms of complete atrioventricular canal defect usually develop in the first several weeks of life.
-They include:
+Signs and symptoms usually develop in the first several weeks of life.
+These signs and symptoms are generally similar to those associated with heart failure and might include:

 - Lack of appetite

 - Poor weight gain